 Proving quantitative ROI on legal counseling is a challenge, even when looking at the work of your in-house team.
 With flex counsel, one way to think about this is to look at the work and ask whether it’s something you would have sent to a law firm or handled in-house with a new hire, and evaluate the cost structures.
 A good flex provider can help you gather and analyze qualitative performance as well as budget information, especially as your program scales.

 What started with one lawyer eventually grew to many.
 As the demand for flex counsel increased, how did you scale in a way that balanced the benefits of flexibility and continuity of this kind of support?

-The composition and size of the business, legal department, and support requirements are going to dictate the extent to which you scale up the size of a flex talent program.
+The composition and size of the business, legal department, and support requirements are going to dictate the extent to which you scale up the size of a flex talent program, and with Axiom’s Access Legal Talent, you can browse flex counsel with those filters in place.
 My advice on best practices to keep in mind are: